renjval12/CrystalBallAPI/README.md

         GET: https://crystalballapi.herokuapp.com
 ## Parameters
 - /response:
-    - Retrieves a response to a question.
+    - Retrieves a answer to a question.
-## Responses
+## Answers
 - "I hear the whispers from the Fates and they say YES."
 - "If you travel down this path, you will surely find trouble, NO."
 - "My vision is hazy, try again later."